nilearn/nilearn/doc/building_blocks/neurovault.rst

    - it is thresholded.
    - its map type is one of "ROI/mask", "anatomical", or "parcellation".
    - its image type is "atlas"

+Extra keyword arguments are treated as additional image filters, so if we want to keep the default filters, and add the requirement that the modality should be "fMRI-BOLD", we can write:

+    >>> bold = fetch_neurovault(modality='fMRI-BOLD', max_images=7) # doctest: +SKIP

 Sometimes the selection criteria are more complex than a simple comparison to a single value.
 For example, we may also be interested